 Gender: Both men and women can experience Thanatophobia, particularly in their 20s.

 How is Thanatophobia diagnosed?

-Thanatophobia is not a clinically recognized condition.
+Thanatophobia is not a clinically recognised condition.
 While there are no tests that can be performed to determine a Thanatophobia diagnosis, a doctor or therapist can gain a greater understanding of your experiences by consulting a list of symptoms.
 However, the symptoms and issues related to Thanatophobia are common issues that therapists are experienced in working with.
-An experienced therapist or counselor like those listed on the Prohealth Therapy platform can help you to manage your symptoms and find your own way forward.
+An experienced therapist or counsellor like those listed on the Prohealth Therapy platform can help you to manage your symptoms and find your own way forward.

-Individuals experiencing Thanatophobia are likely to be diagnosed with a generalized anxiety disorder.
+Individuals experiencing Thanatophobia are likely to be diagnosed with a generalised anxiety disorder.
 However, the fact that your symptoms and feelings of anxiety are in some way related to fears of death and dying will be noted.
 Some individuals with Thanatophobia may also experience anxiety relating to other issues.

 How is Thanatophobia treated?